2004–05 UEFA Champions League

 The 2004–05 UEFA Champions League was the 50th season of UEFA's premier European club football tournament, and the 13th since it was rebranded as the UEFA Champions League in 1992.
 The competition was won by Liverpool, who beat Milan on penalties in the final, having come back from 3–0 down at half-time.
 Liverpool captain Steven Gerrard was named as UEFA's Footballer of the Year for his key role in the final and throughout the Champions League season.
 The final, played at the Atatürk Olympic Stadium in Istanbul, Turkey, is often regarded as one of the best in the history of the tournament.

 As it was their fifth European Cup title, Liverpool were awarded the trophy permanently, and received the UEFA Badge of Honour.
 A new trophy was made for the 2005–06 season.
-As winners of the competition, Liverpool went on to represent UEFA at the 2005 FIFA Club World Championship.
+As winners of the competition, Liverpool went on to represent Europe at the 2005 FIFA Club World Championship.

-Porto were the defending champions, but were eliminated by Milan's cross-city rival Internazionale in the first knockout round.
+Porto were the defending champions, but were eliminated by Milan's cross-city rivals Inter in the round of 16.

 Association team allocation

 A total of 72 teams from 48 of the 52 UEFA member associations participated in the 2004–05 UEFA Champions League (the exception being Liechtenstein, which does not organise a domestic league, Andorra and San Marino).
-Kazakhstan also did not participate this year as none of their clubs were able to obtain UEFA license.
+Kazakhstan also did not participate this year as none of their clubs were able to obtain UEFA licence.
 The association ranking based on the UEFA country coefficients was used to determine the number of participating teams for each association: